mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ### Custom comparator

-The Grid handles sorting and applies different comparators in columns according to their types.
+The grid handles sorting and applies different comparators in columns according to their types.
 The component handles sorting natively for the following types:

 - string
 - number
 - date
+- dateTime

-To extend or modify this behavior in a specific column, you can pass a custom comparator, and override the `sortComparator` prop of the `ColDef` interface.
+To extend or modify this behavior in a specific column, you can pass in a custom comparator, and override the `sortComparator` prop of the `ColDef` interface.

-In the example below, the `username` column combines `name` and `age` but it is sorted by `age` using a custom comparator:
+In the example below, the `username` column combines `name` and `age`, but it is sorted by `age` using a custom comparator:

 {{"demo": "pages/components/data-grid/rows/ComparatorSortingGrid.js"}}

-### Sorting order
+### Sort order

-By default, the sorting order loops between these tree different modes:
+By default, the sort order cycles between these three different modes:

 ```jsx
 const sortingOrder = ['asc', 'desc', null];
 ```

 In practice, when you click a column that is not sorted, it will sort ascending (`asc`).
 The next click will make it sort descending (`desc`).
-Another click will remove the sort (`null`), using the orginal order the data was provided in.
+Another click will remove the sort (`null`), reverting to the order that the data was provided in.
 This behavior can be overwritten by setting the `sortingOrder` prop.

-In the example below columns are only sortable in descending then ascending order.
+In the example below columns are only sortable in descending or ascending order.

 {{"demo": "pages/components/data-grid/rows/OrderSortingGrid.js"}}

 ### Disable sorting

-By default, columns are all sortable and it can be revoked using the sortable prop of the `ColDef` interface as below.
+By default, all columns are sortable.
+This can be revoked using the sortable prop of the `ColDef` interface:

 ```tsx
 const columns: ColDef = [{ field: 'name', sortable: false }];